 "Three index fund managers dominate the field with a collective 81% share of index fund assets: Vanguard has a 51% share; BlackRock, 21%; and State Street Global, 9% ...
 It seems only a matter of time until index mutual funds cross the 50% [share of corporate ownership by index funds] mark.
 If that were to happen, the “Big Three” might own 30% or more of the U.S. stock market—effective control.
 I do not believe that such concentration would serve the national interest." - John Bogle, Wall Street Journal, Nov.
 29, 2018

 As one can imagine, it hasn't taken long for companies like Vanguard and Blackrock to realize that by personally directing the vast majority of investor money nationwide through their mutual funds into the companies that they invest in, they can control them.
-So when they decided ESG should be a new moneymaker (like crypto), Wall Street dictated that all companies that wished to receive their money must adhere to their personal opinions and whims on such controversial and hotly-charged issues like social justice and climate change.
-As a result, this created a massive investment distortion in capital markets that has starved a lot of good, viable companies out of significant investment.
+So when it was decided that ESG should become a new moneymaker in an otherwise stale industry struggling to bring in new customers (like crypto), Wall Street dictated that all companies that wished to receive their money (as well as bank capital) must adhere to their own personal opinions and whims on such controversial and hotly-charged issues as social justice and climate change.
+As a result, a massive financial distortion developed in capital markets that has starved a lot of good, viable companies out of significant investment.

-If companies didn't achieve sufficiently high ESG scores (which are decided upon by whomever makes that decision, kinda like the credit agencies and the China social credit systems), then they would not be eligible for any investment whatsoever from the world's largest mutual funds.
+As ESG has "evolved" over the past decade, companies that didn't achieve sufficiently high ESG scores (which are decided upon by these unelected boards and coalitions, kinda like the credit agencies and the China social credit systems), would not ineligible for any investment whatsoever from the world's largest mutual funds.
 Which would be like denying you water and air.
 As you can imagine, this institutional con has targeted and certainly includes energy companies like Exxon and Shell that make modern life livable (since only 44% of petroleum is used in vehicle/ transportation and the remainder used for other forms of fuel and as well as components of devices like the one you are reading this article on and almost every other physical entity in the room you are sitting in now.)

 I may have failed to mention before, but it's really hard to run a company of any size in this country in the 21st century.
 Think of the average job.
 Then imagine if it was 20x more difficult and stressful and add 3-4 hours of work each day in the office.
-And that's only what it's like on federal holidays like Juneteenth when the phone's not ringing off the hook with pissed off clients looking for someone to blame.
-(Or any other holiday.
-Federal employees get 44 paid days off per year.
+And that's only what it's like on federal holidays like Juneteenth when the phone's not ringing off the hook with pissed off clients looking for someone to talk to, and occasionally to blame.
+(You can pick any other holiday. 'cuz federal employees get 44 paid days off per year.
 In addition to 104 days off on weekends.
 That's almost 150 days off.
 Out of 365.)
-If you think that's fair, give me a call.

 Annnnyways, my point is that being a business owner is really hard.
 It's even harder to manage a larger firm with

-lunatics people working for you, and most businesses have become even more challenging to manage in the last few years after the government made it illegal to work for all but the most politically well-connected- like Amazon, Target and Best Buy.
+lunatics people working for you, and most businesses have become even more challenging to manage in the last few years after the government made it virtually illegal to work in the office for all but the most politically well-connected firms- think Amazon, Target and Best Buy.
 And even they had their problems with customers breaking in to them and stealing all of their merchandise, which far exceeded the benefit of being a beneficiary of the federal government's attempt to make them monopolies during the pandemics by destroying small business.
 Only for Fauci to get COVID this week.
 At age 81.
 And live.
 Oops.

 Only in government can you be so wrong and do so much damage and still keep your job.
 If I have a bad quarter, I'm looking at bankruptcy and financial ruin.
+Humorously, Governments barely run on fiscal calendars and with virtually no consequences for poor performance.
 America, what a country....

 First, it was basically impossible for ESG to have been introduced in the 20th century when market darlings like Exxon and Phillip Morris led the indexes and made enormous long-term profits.
 To have excluded them through a social scoring system (and many tried) would have adversely impacted, and more likely crippled, the market performance of any mutual fund adhering to an ESG strategy.
 In the 21st century, however, it's been a different story as Big Tech has ascended to the throne and dominates all indexes.

-Apple, Google, Amazon, Microsoft and NetFlix are enormous heavyweights in the market, filled to the brim with bright, young Millennials and all extremely woke.
-So it's now easy for a fund or investor to promote ESG scoring and still make money.
+Apple, Google, Amazon, Microsoft and Netflix are enormous heavyweights in the market, filled to the brim with bright, young people, with many extremely woke.
+So it's now extremely easy for a fund or investor to promote ESG scoring and still make money.
 This solidifies their control and access to capital, which in turn solidifies their control over the Congress and therefore the country.
 So now you can start to see how an unholy alliance can quickly form around government bureaucrats, Big Tech billionaires, and the dangerous whims of mutual fund manages like the infamous Larry Fink, an extreme ideologue who looks like a movie villain with matching visions of world domination who has made numerous public dictates to America's CEOs that they will adhere to his extreme politics and ESG fantasies or else.